UKFELs/puffinDocs/BUILD.md

 ### Building the Puffin Docker image from source:

+If you want, you can build the Docker image locally yourself from source, rather than pulling it from Dockerhub.
 Just do the standard Docker build command:

 ```
 docker build -t mightylorenzo/puffin-test /path/to/puffin/